 Get an international perspective on what it's like to practice as a medical professional at SLU-Madrid's Summer Shadowing Experience.

 Pre-medical students are encouraged to gain clinical experience during their undergraduate years of study in preparation for application to medical school.
-Medical school admissions committees look for clinical experience, such as shadowing of physicians during their medical practice.
+Medical school admissions committees look for students with clinical experience, such as shadowing physicians during their medical practice.
 Students need to research the medical field, have knowledge of a physician's daily activities, and demonstrate their motivation and commitment to pursuing a career as a physician.

 The physician-shadowing program hosted by SLU-Madrid will provide you with an intensive learning experience in a clinical setting under the guidance of a Spanish doctor employed in a health care center or hospital in Madrid.
 Our faculty have established excellent working relationships with Madrid hospitals and designed a program that will deepen your understanding of health care as a profession and strengthen your candidacy for medical school.

 - Spend four weeks in Madrid shadowing physicians four days per week (20 hours per week), shadowing up to four physicians.

 - Earn credits toward your degree by enrolling in Saint Louis University summer courses at the Madrid Campus.